 Whiskey Burger

-There is no such thing as summer grilling without burgers.
-It’s all about thick and juicy hamburgers sizzling on the grill, filling the backyard air with the most amazing aroma.
+Can you just imagine a thick and juicy burgers sizzling on the grill (or in a pan), filling the air with the most amazing aroma.
 If you’re not drooling just from that thought, you must be a vegetarian!

 Ground Beef – Choose 80/20 good quality ground beef!
 This will give the burger a good amount of fat to make it tender and juicy.
 At the very least, I recommend going up to 85/15 ratio.

-Egg – I started adding egg a couple of years ago and I did notice a difference in the texture.
-The egg really helps keep the meat from falling apart.
+Egg – The egg really helps keep the meat from falling apart.

 Salt and Black Pepper – These are simple seasonings, but when you add them inside and on the outside of the beef patty, they make the flavors sing.